Having an Effective Table Read: A Guide for Directors

 A table read is when the director starts building the community that is going to put on the show.
 It’s a message to everyone that the director is the leader, but we’re all part of the same team with the same goal.

-The table read is a chance for actors to hear from the other characters in the show, to get a sense of what’s happening outside of our own goals and objectives, and to see the show as a whole.
+The table read is an opportunity to hear the story as a whole and understand every character’s role in the story.
+Actors often only focus on their own role and their own place in the text.
+The table read is a chance for actors to hear from the other characters in the show, get a sense of what’s happening outside of our own goals and objectives, and see the show as a whole.

 During the table read, stage managers often read the stage directions aloud.
-This helps the team to visualize the physical action and to get a better understanding of how the show will come together physically.
+This helps the team to visualize the physical action and get a better understanding of how the show will come together physically.

 Stage managers also use the table read to get a rough timing of the show.
 The final running time of the show will change quite a bit from the running time of the table read but an experienced stage manager will be able to come up with a pretty accurate estimate.